 )

-We sampled a very small amount of data because we are not going to do any kind of fine-tuning here.
+We sampled a minimal amount of data because we would not do any kind of fine-tuning here.
 DSPy will optimize our prompt by tweaking it in several ways (for example, by adding optimal few-shot examples).
-However, DSPy also provides options for fine-tuning the weights as well, but that is outside the scope of this tutorial.
+However, DSPy also provides options for fine-tuning the weights, but that is outside the scope of this tutorial.

 trainset = data_loader.sample(dataset=trainset, n=100)